srimah1989/Hack4Sodertalje/README.md

 ## What we look for (change this subtitle)

-Adverse effects of heat waves on mortality among vulnerable group of population are well known.
-Heat waves in Sweden used to occur once in every 20 years in the past century.
-But this new millenium has given us a new climate challenge where it has occured 4 times since 2000.
-As suggested by the Swedish researchers from Umea extended hot days of 27 degree - 30 degrees for 3 consecutive days will increase the mortality and cardiovascular helth risk between 10 and 20 %[1].
-Research suggests that effects of climate change will increase the occurance of heat waves and consecutive hot days during summer.
-This in turn will affect the elderly and people with cardiovascular diseases.

 PREPAREDNESS
 * Based on this we should have analyse the improvements necessary to existing infrastructures in Sodertalje municipality to provide "cool-down" spots to it's residents.